mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 See notes here
 https://docs.google.com/document/d/1my3iDjivq64gdcXsmwqKVP0QJMDvfBN3MsD0FoeI4Qs/edit -->

 In professional coding programmes design patterns, particularly in object-oriented approaches, are seen as a useful middle ground between abstract CT concepts and more concrete techniques [@dearden_pattern_2006].

+    In order to be useful, patterns must present an abstraction of good practice at a meaningful level of granularity.
+Formulations that are too abstract will be impractical in real design use; those that are too specific will be difficult to re-use in new scenarios.[@dearden_pattern_2006, p.
+20]

  The idea of middle level construct is also present in the research of eriksson and colleagues using GDP to collaboratively design games with young people. [-@eriksson_using_2019]

 The concept of levels abstraction can also be applied to our analysis of the game making practices with AT concepts.
  - most abstract - Activity - making an engaging game